-The Midwest Student Exchange Program allows students from Indiana, Illinois, Kansas, Ohio, Missouri and Nebraska to pay a tuition rate approximately equal to one and a half times the Minnesota resident rate, rather than paying non-resident rates.
+The Midwest Student Exchange Program allows students from llinois, Indiana, Kansas, Missouri, Nebraska, and Ohio to pay a tuition rate approximately equal to one and a half times the Minnesota resident rate, rather than paying non-resident rates.

 Your financial aid eligibility may be higher than the cost of attendance listed above.
-Financial aid may be used to cover other basic living expenses, such as medical expenses, transportation, laundry, etc. The costs associated with these items are not included in the amount listed above.
+Financial aid may be used to cover other basic living expenses such as medical expenses, transportation, laundry, etc. The costs associated with these items are not included in the amount listed above.